vaadin/web-components/packages/vaadin-cookie-consent/README.md

 A web component to display a banner for users to give consent to the usage of cookies.

+> ℹ️&nbsp; A commercial Vaadin [subscription](https://vaadin.com/pricing) is required to use Cookie Consent in your project.

 [Documentation + Live Demo ↗](https://vaadin.com/docs/latest/ds/components/cookie-consent)

 ## Contributing